txuan1231/homework-5/readme.md

 ### Key Takeaways

-Understanding of why we are doing this project
+we are doing this project to show that we understand how to use the loops and since it's our first group assignment it also make us ready for more group assignments.

 ### Core Webpages